the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

       module L′ = is-limit L′
 ```

 Furthermore, if the universal map is invertible, then that means that
-the domain is also a limit of the diagram.
+its domain is _also_ a limit of the diagram.

 ```agda
   is-invertible→is-limit